TOPIC 3 (Continued)

 Will SA survive the negative consequences?

-Given the precarious state of SA’s National debt, extremely high unemployment (said to be in the region of 29%) and labour turmoil, together with very little growth over the past four years there is a very real threat of rating agencies further downgrading the country’s credit rating making the cost of Government borrowing prohibitive.
-Regrettably, these situations will culminate to further weaken the prospects of any early recovery in the short term which are bound to accelerate Market interest in off-shore investments and these are only a few serious challenges making an early economic recovery very bleak.
+Given the precarious state of SA’s National debt, extremely high unemployment (said to be in the region of 38%) and labour turmoil, together with very little growth over the past four years there is a very real threat of rating agencies further downgrading the country’s credit rating making the cost of Government borrowing prohibitive.
+Regrettably, these situations will culminate to further weaken the prospects of any early recovery in the short term which is bound to accelerate Market interest in off-shore investments and these are only a few serious challenges making an early economic recovery very bleak.

 Eskom woes might be the breaking point